You’re Not Crazy, PlayStation’s Studios Are Confusing – Here’s Who’s Making What in 2026

 • Known for: The Persistence, Horizon Call of the Mountain

-• Rumored work: A horror project codenamed Project Heartbreak, widely theorised to be connected to Until Dawn in some way.
+• Rumored work: A horror project codenamed Project Heartbreak, theorised to connect to Until Dawn in some way.
 No official title or platforms confirmed.

-Practical takeaway: Keep Firesprite on your radar if you like horror and VR-adjacent experiments.
-The studio’s size suggests more than one thing might be in development.
+Practical takeaway: Keep Firesprite on your radar for horror and VR-adjacent experiments.
+Its size suggests more than one project in development.

 Guerrilla Games (Amsterdam, NL) – The Horizon Factory

-Guerrilla has quietly turned Horizon into Sony’s biggest multi-format universe.
-When I tried to track everything Aloy-adjacent, it was obvious the studio is juggling several strands at once.
+Guerrilla has turned Horizon into Sony’s biggest multi-format universe, and the studio is juggling several strands at once.

 • Established: 2000